WulfHouse/Quarry/technical-ssot.md

 - Supports arithmetic, comparison, logical, and assignment operators.

+- Enforces that operator overloading is reserved for built-in and standard library types; user-defined overloading is not permitted (REQ-102).

 **User-facing behavior:**

 - Expressions like `a + b * c == d` parse according to mathematical rules.